Skip to content

 → routes::search()

-→ store.search(name, query, sort, take, after)
+→ store.search(collection, query, sort, take, after)

 → validate collection exists